chef/automate/components/docs-chef-io/content/automate/large_compliance_report.md

 [global.v1.large_reporting]
     enable_large_reporting = true

-## Uncomment and fill out if want to modify the bucket name used to store data in MINIO server, default name is 'default'
+## Uncomment and fill out if want to modify the bucket name used to store data in MINIO server, default name is 'default'.
+## If MINIO is configured to use any public cloud platforms like S3, Azure blob storage or Google Cloud Storage, It is mandatory to modify the bucket name other than `default`
 #[report_manager.v1.sys.objstore]
 #  bucket = "default"
 ```